11 tips for finding European buyers on the European fresh fruit and vegetables market

 Things that you can do to optimise your website:

-- Provide a complete picture of your company - Make sure that your website shows a complete picture of your company, its identity, product information (quality and sizes), packaging options, impressions of your production and processing, certifications, social and sustainable practices, and so on.
+- Provide a complete presentation of your company – Make sure that your website shows a complete picture of your company.
+Think about its identity, product information (quality and sizes), packaging options, impressions of your production and processing, certifications, social and sustainable practices, and so on.

-- Update your website regularly - To ensure a properly functioning website but also to obtain a higher listing in search engines.
-Regular news items about your activities or market updates on your production of fruit or vegetables can add attractive content to your online presentation.
+- Update your website regularly – To ensure a properly functioning website but also to achieve a higher listing in search engines.
+You can add attractive content by posting regular updates about your activities.

-- Use correct English - Websites should be written in good English and preferably in the language of your target market(s).
+- Use correct English – Websites should be written in good English and, if possible, in the language of your target market(s).

 - Use SEO (search engine optimisation) – SEO will attract more traffic to your website.
 To do so, you can register for Google Webmaster Tools.

-Other country-specific sites such as Xing in Germany and Viadeo in France are used as well, but on a much smaller scale.
-Alternatively, you can choose to post articles and news about your company or share videos on Vimeo or Youtube.
-These methods are more passive ways to let buyers find you.
+Other country-specific sites (such as Xing in Germany and Viadeo in France) are used as well, but on a much smaller scale.
+You can also use Vimeo or Youtube to share videos about your company.
+These tools are more passive ways to let buyers find you.

 When you are active on social media, make sure that your contributions are professional and enhance your company’s image.
 Do not spam many sites randomly with information that is irrelevant.
-All sites operate on the basis of implicit codes of conduct about how they should be used.
-The same applies to communication tools such as Twitter, WhatsApp and Facebook: be professional and selective in your posts.
+All sites operate using implicit codes of conduct on how to use them.
+The same applies to communication tools like Twitter, WhatsApp and Facebook.
+Be professional and selective in your posts.

 Tips: